-Refer to Illustrations in "Removing and Storing the Four Wheel Transport" on page 33.
+Refer to Illustrations in the Removal of Transport Equipment section on page 10.
 Instructions below are in reverse order.

 - 1. Remove rectangular Receiver Pin out of REAR rectangle hole in the Left-hand Strut. - 2.
 Lift Transport Dolly out of the Storage Pocket, and slide it in and backwards into the Receiver in the Strut Secure it with the rectangular Receiver Pin and Quick Pin. - 3.
 Remove the Dolly Wheel Drawbars from the top of the Uppertube and place near Dolly Transport. - 4.
 Install rear half of the Drawbar onto Dolly Transport and engage Locking Handle with Locking Pin. - 5.
 Install front half of Drawbar onto rear half of Drawbar using Locking Bolt with Quick Pin. - 6.
 Connect electrical connector between Drawbar halves. - 7.
 Route electrical connector from rear Drawbar through Strut Grommet Holes and connect to electrical connector.